ls1intum/Artemis/docs/dev/guidelines/server.rst

 or at least to remind developers in case they do.
 It's especially important for commonly used endpoints that users access multiple times or every time they use Artemis.
 However, we should consider carefully before adding such assertions to a test as it makes the test more tedious to maintain.

 An example on how to track how many database calls are performed during a REST call is shown below.
-It's important to note that the ``hibernateQueryInterceptor.startQueryCount()`` and the ``hibernateQueryInterceptor.getQueryCount()`` should be right before/after the REST call to avoid counting database queries performed during the setup/assertions.
+It uses the ``HibernateQueryInterceptor`` which counts the number of queries.
+For ease of use, a custom assert ``assertThatDb`` was added that allows to do the check in one line.

 .. code-block:: java